Elections in the Philippines: Election automation

 Since the 2008 Autonomous Region in Muslim Mindanao general election, the voters have to shade the oval that was indicated before the candidate's name, and a voting machine manufactured by Smartmatic automatically counts each ballot as it is fed into it.
 The results are then printed as the election return and sent electronically to the city or municipal Board of Canvassers.

-In 2016, for the third time in a row, the Philippines automated their elections using electronic vote counting machines.
+In 2016, for the fourth time in a row, the Philippines automated their elections using electronic vote counting machines.
 The deployment of 92,500 of these machines was the largest in the world.
 Brazil and India, countries which also use technology to process their votes, employ e-voting instead of an automated count.

-For the 2019 elections, the COMELEC presented its source code for review by accredited U.S. software testing company Pro V&V in an effort to make the automated elections transparent.
+For the 2019 elections, COMELEC presented its source code for review by accredited U.S. software testing company Pro V&V in an effort to make the automated elections transparent.

+For the 2025 midterm elections, COMELEC and Miru Systems Co.
+Ltd, on March 11, 2024, signed the 2025 automated election system (AES) service contract with Transparency Audit/Count (FASTrAC) at Palacio del Gobernador.
+On February 22, 2024, the COMELEC en banc held that the Miru Systems Co Ltd, Integrated Computer Systems, St. Timothy Construction Corporation, and Centerpoint Solutions Technologies, Inc. (MIRU-ICS-STCC-CPSTI) is the "Single Calculated and Responsive Bid" with a bid offer of PHP17,988,878,226.55.
+The contract includes 110,000 automated counting machines, election management systems, consolidation and canvassing systems, ballot printing, ballot boxes and other peripherals.

 Comparison of recent and upcoming election years

 National and local elections are held on the second Monday of May every third year starting 1992.
 The presidential and vice-presidential elections are held every six years.
 Election days in which the president and vice president and barangay officials are not elected are called "midterm elections"; Election days in which the president and vice president are elected are called "presidential elections".
-Barangay-level officials, although are no longer elected in the same year as the other officials since 2022, are elected separately the succeeding months (see below).
+Barangay-level officials, although are no longer elected and started their terms in the same year as the other officials since 2022, are elected separately the succeeding months (see below).

-From 1949 to 1971, election days are held every second Tuesday of November of every odd-numbered year with the presidential and vice presidential election held the every fourth year starting from 1951.
+From 1947 to 1971, election days are held every second Tuesday of November of every odd-numbered year with the presidential and vice presidential election held the every fourth year starting from 1949.

-Barangay-level elections, starting from 2007, are usually held every three years during the last Monday of October, although these elections are frequently postponed (and incumbents' terms are extended) as a cost-saving measure.
-Elections for the positions in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), starting from 2011, are held every three years during the second Monday of May.
+Barangay-level elections, starting from 2026, are held every four years during the first Monday of November with inaugurations every December 1 after the election, although these elections and inauguration are frequently postponed therefore incumbents are extended as a cost-saving measure.

+Elections for the positions in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), starting from 2013, are held every three years during the second Monday of May.